shopsys/shopsys/docs/introduction/translations.md

 {{ 'You have to <a href="%url%">choose</a> products'|transHtml({ '%url%': url('front_homepage') }) }}
 ```

+!!! warning
-_Note: The message is not escaped, so if there is malicious code in `*.po` files, it will not be escaped._
+    The message is not escaped, so if there is malicious code in `*.po` files, it will not be escaped.

 ### JavaScript